gregor2210/HeisHomies/HeisProsjekt/ErlingHeisOversettelse/Heis1_TCP/bugs.md

 2025/03/10 11:33:55 Elevator 1 is online
 2025/03/10 11:33:55 Elevator 2 is online
 Returning from SetElevatorOnline
-Starting handle_receive for elevator we are connected to HANDLE RECEIVE STARTED, ID: 1
+Starting handleReceive for elevator we are connected to HANDLE RECEIVE STARTED, ID: 1
 Error sending, connection lost.
 ^Csignal: interrupt